Time-energy uncertainty relation for noisy quantum metrology: Conclusions and outlook

 \paragraph{Numerics for many-body systems.} Characterizing the quantum Fisher information of a state exposed to a noise channel using the bound presented in \cref{z:308j2vzIlz3f} is convenient in the setting of a many-body system subject to noise that acts locally.
 In the case of $n$ qubits prepared in a permutation-invariant state and exposed to an i.i.d.\@ amplitude-damping noise channel, we empirically find that the bound~\eqref{z:3YnRZBPm.g17} with $k=n$ appears reasonably tight for the states that we investigated and for small values of the noise parameter $p$; furthermore, for a selection of states including the GHZ state, the bound appears to remain tight even in the regime of high values of $p$.
 Our bound can be computed for systems of size $n\gtrsim 50$ on a standard desktop computer.

 If instead of on-site terms we consider only Ising-type nearest-neighbor interactions, we can study the robustness of the example `metrological code' introduced in \cref{z:dqhjUefIA37Z} to an i.i.d.\@ amplitude-damping channel with local noise parameter $p$.
 This state retains its sensitivity after a single located error.
 Our numerics show that in the presence of i.i.d.\@ noise, the decrease in the quantum Fisher information scales only as $p^2$, and not linearly in $p$ as for the other studied states with similar sensitivity.
-We observe that if we expose the interacting system to continuous amplitude-damping noise, then the noise part and the unitary part of the Lindblad evolution don't commute as superoperators; it is then possible that the advantages of the metrological code state might not persist in the setting of continuous noise.
+We observe that if we expose the interacting system to continuous amplitude-damping noise, then the noise part and the unitary part of the Lindblad evolution do not commute as superoperators (i.e., the setting is not that of phase-covariant noise); it is then possible that the advantages of the metrological code state might not persist in the setting of continuous noise.